 - track, view and submit comments within incident and request tickets; and

-- browse / search our knowledge base which contains online documentation for Samurai XDR and Managed Detection and Response.
+- browse / search our knowledge base which contains online documentation for the Samurai MDR service and application.

-Additional information regarding support for Samurai XDR and Samurai MDR can be found in our Support Policy.
+Additional information regarding support can be found in our Support Policy.

 4.10 Incident Response

 The Incident Response add-on is a retainer which the Client may choose to utilize if the Client requires the NTT SOC to perform additional threat investigation activities.
-Clients can continue to leverage the services of the NTT SOC in instances where the severity of an incident justifies additional effort to perform tasks such as threat hunting, malware analysis or forensic analysis of data in Samurai XDR be performed.
+Clients can continue to leverage the services of the NTT SOC in instances where the severity of an incident justifies additional effort to perform tasks such as threat hunting, malware analysis or forensic analysis of data in the Samurai platform.